 Website citations have become common in academic papers.
-Therefore, it’s essential to know how to cite a website in MLA, APA, and Chicago styles.
+So, it’s essential to know how to cite a website in APA, MLA, and Chicago styles.
 Get step-by-step instructions for online social media, blog, video, and website citations.

 Table of Contents